smpallen99/ucx_chat/README.md

 UcxUcc is a simple but powerful team collaboration suite of applications designed to improve communications, information sharing and productivity for the businesses small and large.

+Checkout the [Live Demo](http://chat.spallen.com).
+Click on the [Register a new account](http://chat.spallen.com/registrations/new) link on the sign in page to create an account.

 ![Screen Shoot](priv/images/screen_shot_1.png)

 This innovative suite of tools enhances business productivity with: